KarimaFathi/Database-SQL-Projects/README.md

 ## Problem 34 : Retrieve Vehicles with Smallest Engine

-The task is to display all vehicles that have the smallest engine capacity in the database
+The task is to display all vehicles that have the smallest engine capacity in the database.

+## Problem 35 : Retrieve Vehicles with largest Engine

+The task is to display all vehicles that have the largest engine capacity in the database.